a1div0/acme-client/README.md

 5. State/Province (ST) and city (L) - the location of the organization;
 6. e-mail (EMAIL) - mail for communication with the contact.

-You can generate such a file using online generators, for example [here] (https://csrgenerator.com/ "CSR Generator") and [here] (https://www.reg.ru/ssl-certificate/generate_key_and_csr "Creating certificate request").
+You can generate such a file using online generators, for example [here](https://csrgenerator.com/ "CSR Generator") and [here](https://www.reg.ru/ssl-certificate/generate_key_and_csr "Creating certificate request").
 You can use OpenSSL.
 To do this, enter a command like:
 ```
 openssl genrsa -out private.key 4096
 openssl req -new -key private.key -out domain_name.csr -sha256